safdar-azeem/commit-master/README.md

 gitpaths
 ```

 It collects staged changes, unstaged tracked changes, and untracked non-ignored files from the complete resolved repository.
 Deleted paths are included, and a rename appears once under its new path.
 Results are deduplicated and sorted by path.
+Sensitive files remain visible as paths, but `gitpaths` never reads their contents.

 Example clipboard content: